shlee219/ServerlessWebApp/README.md

 # ServerlessWebApp

-These files are used to host a serverless web application using AWS services.
+These files are used to host the serverless web application using AWS services mentioned in my resume.

 I replaced any personal info and credentials with "XXXXXX...."
 (At least 3 X's) .If you plan on using these, make sure to check and replace all "XXXXXXXX..." with appropriate values.